YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBDIRTSUBSC
 -------------------

-DBDIRTSUBSC, <xxxx Directory tree block contains non name-level entries>
+DBDIRTSUBSC, xxxx Directory tree block contains non name-level entries

-DSE/Run Time Information: This indicates that the specified database block has an internal structural damage since it contains subscripts global variable names even though this block is part of the directory tree.
+DSE/Run Time Information: This indicates that the specified database block has internal structural damage, since it contains subscripts and global variable names even though this block is part of the directory tree.

 Action: Report this database structure error to the group responsible for database integrity at your operation.